-Both Niyonsenga and Komezusenge pled not guilty to the charges, according to those documents, which said their defense argued that Rwandan law allowed citizens to establish websites to disseminate information; that Ishema TV was properly registered; that Niyonsenga had a right to issue company ID cards; and that accreditation by the RMC did not grant one journalistic status.
+Niyonsenga and Komezusenge pleaded not guilty.
+Their defense argued that Rwandan law allowed citizens to establish websites to disseminate information, Ishema TV was properly registered, Niyonsenga had a right to issue company ID cards, and RMC accreditation did not grant one journalistic status, the documents said.

-During a court appearance in May 2022, Aimable Karasira, a commentator also detained in Nyarugenge, said he was being tortured by officials through sleep deprivation and beatings, according to several media reports and a report by Human Rights Watch.
-Karasira said that Niyonsenga was also suffering similar treatment, according to the Human rights Watch report.
-In a June 2022 report, the YouTube news and commentary channel Pax TV-Ireme News interviewed Niyonsenga’s sister, Mujawabera Odette, and another person who visited him in prison in May and June, and both said that the journalist reported being beaten by prison officers on his back and head and that he had wounds on his chest and behind one of his ears.
-This report also said that Niyonsenga was not receiving medical attention for these injuries.
+In June 2022, the YouTube channel Pax TV-Ireme News interviewed Niyonsenga’s sister, Mujawabera Odette, and another person who visited him in prison in May and June, who both said that the journalist reported being beaten by prison officers on his back and head, that he had wounds on his chest and behind one of his ears, and that he had not received medical attention for these injuries.
 Human Rights Watch also received reports of similar allegations.

 In a November 2022 email to CPJ, the Ministry of Justice said that the cases against Niyonsenga and other detained journalists in Rwanda were “conducted in full accordance” with the law and that none of their “offenses related to their purported journalistic activities.”
 The ministry said Niyonsenga had not sought remedy from the courts for his alleged ill-treatment.